First Vision: Dating the Smith family conversions to Presbyterianism

 In the 1838 version of the First Vision (first published in 1842) that has been canonized by the LDS Church, his family's decision to join the Presbyterian Church occurs in the same year as his First Vision.

 The draft copy of Lucy Mack Smith's history does not mention the first vision at all.
 However, the fair copy, penned by the same scribe as the draft copy, and which was in the possession of Lucy and on which she registered a copyright, includes in the narrative a copy of the 1838 version of the first vision, beginning with Joseph's words "I was at this time in my fifteenth year."
 After the first vision account, Lucy continues with "From this time until the 21st of Sep.
-1823, Joseph continued as usual to labor with his father; and nothing during this interval occur [sic] of very great importance..."
+1823, Joseph continued as usual to labor with his father; and nothing during this interval occurred of very great importance..."
 At this point Lucy describes the visitations of Moroni and the promise of the golden plates, followed by the death of Alvin, in November 1823.

 Lucy then states that she and some of her children sought comfort in the religious revival after Alvin's death.
 This statement has been taken to refer to her and three of the children (Hyrum, Samuel, and Sophronia) joining the Presbyterian church.
 If so, and if Joseph's statement that they joined this church in the same year as his first vision is accurate, then the first vision would have taken place in 1824.
 However, this conclusion requires ignoring both Joseph's statement that the first vision occurred during his fifteenth year and Lucy's chronology in the fair copy.
 Alternatively, D. Michael Quinn says that Joseph Smith's account is a conflation of events over several years, a typical biographical device for streamlining the narrative.